nickk124/robust-outlier-rejection/docs/source/tutorials/functional.rst

 with ``model.result.pivot`` (or ``model.result.pivot_ND`` for the `n`-dimensional model case).

-Finally, note that the support for :math:`n`-dimensional models (i.e. :math:`n` independent variables) is still available when using this algorithm; in this case, your pivot point function should return a list/array of :math:`n` pivot points.
+Finally, note that the support for :math:`n`-dimensional models (i.e. :math:`n` independent variables) is still available when using this feature; in this case, your pivot point function should return a list/array of :math:`n` pivot points.